macro-db/mex-md/README.md

 <h2>Usage</h2>

 <p>Researchers are encouraged to explore and utilize the datasets for various empirical studies in economics.
-Proper citation and acknowledgment of the data sources (Banxico and INEGI) are recommended.</p>
+Proper citation and acknowledgment of the data sources (Bank of Mexico and INEGI) are recommended.</p>

 <h2>Citation</h2>